polkadot-fellows/RFCs/text/0078-merkleized-metadata.md

 }
 ```

 To begin with, `TypeRef`.
 This is a unique identifier for a type as found in the type information.
 Using this `TypeRef`, it is possible to look up the type in the type information tree.
-More details on this process can be found in the section [Merkleizing type information](#merkleizing-type-information).
+More details on this process can be found in the section [Generating `TypeRef`](#generating-typeref).

 The actual `ExtrinsicMetadata` contains the following information: